 The Moon is of course really important for both men and women.
 For a woman, this is her lineage of soul, her church of heart, her inner emotional and spiritual landscapes, her love, family and her mother, and her ability to love, connect and nurture; and it often shows a woman’s physical body and wellness also.

 The Moon is really important in synastry, and we often see who our right partner is, and who we’ll most likely marry, through our Moon chart – and which planet sits across our natal Moon.
 I have found in countless charts that this technique shows more accuracy, and emotional and spiritual fulfillment, in comparison to only analyzing through the descendant and 7th house.
-A woman needs to feel understood by her partner, and emotionally supported, so the Moon matters always.
+Relationships thrive when partners feel understood, seen, and emotionally comforted and supported by one another, so the Moon matters always.